Unusual places in Paris

 Boulevard de Strasbourg commences at Porte St Denis and runs down to Gare l’Est, another of Paris’ stunning railway stations.

 This area is not the fashionable area of Paris, and I imagine most visitors would not even consider coming here.
-It’s true, it’s a dirty part of town, with many homeless mixing it in with working girls.
-It’s a mixed ethnic area and it’s clearly an area of low-cost accommodation.

 But I can see the winds of change here.
 Walking down the boulevard offers up glimpses of what life will be like on this street in a few years (possibly).
 I can almost picture this being like Rue Montorgueil and other streets just like it that have gone through a revival.

-Most of the shops here are old, probably being run by the same family for generations.
+Most of the shops here are old, many being run by the same family for generations.
 But in amongst them are the new stores, bringing new styles and new products into this area.
 Of course, with development comes an impact on the immediate area and those who reside here, which doesn’t always play out in a perfect way.

 Promenade plantée